-These confused messages go to the brain, which is often unable to understand them.
-Consequently, the brain simply picks a known sensation or mix of sensations with which to respond.
+These confused messages go to the brain, which is often unable to interpret them.
+Consequently, the brain chooses to respond to a sensation or combination of sensations that it knows.

-In the case of dysesthesia, impaired nerve firing can cause the brain to stimulate abnormal, uncomfortable sensations, ranging from a mild tingling sensation to sharp, stabbing pains.
+In the case of dysesthesia, impaired nerve firing can cause the brain to stimulate abnormal, uncomfortable sensations, ranging from a mild tingling sensation to sharp, stabbing pain.

-Although it can be painful, it may be comforting to know that dysesthesia is not a sign of tissue damage.
-Normally tissues impacted by the condition are otherwise fully functional and healthy, although prolonged misuse or lack of use due to pain and discomfort may leave them damaged.
+Dysesthesia can be painful, but it is not a sign of tissue damage.
+The body tissues can remain fully functional and healthy, although prolonged misuse or lack of use due to pain and discomfort may leave them damaged.

-Symptoms of dysesthesia vary between individuals, but most cases of the condition tend to cause similar symptoms that impact the skin, scalp, face, mouth, torso, arms and legs.
+The symptoms of dysesthesia vary between individuals, but they tend to affect the skin, scalp, face, mouth, torso, arms, and legs.

-- an itching, burning sensation that may resemble a crawling under or on the skin
+- an itching, burning sensation that may resemble something crawling under or on the skin

-- a restrictive sensation, especially in the trunk or torso, sometimes called an 'MS hug'
+- a restrictive feeling, especially around the trunk or torso, sometimes called an "MS hug"

-- an unexplained painful sensation, which often radiates or spreads
+- an unexplained painful sensation that often radiates to other parts of the body

 - the sensation of being on fire

-- an uncomfortable, hard to describe sensation or feeling of hitting the funny bone
+- an uncomfortable, hard to describe feeling similar to that of hitting the funny bone

 - the sensation of electric shocks

-- pain or irritation, even from minor or no touch
+- pain or irritation, even from a light touch or no contact

-- hair loss if the scalp is affected.
+- hair loss, if it affects the scalp

-Many cases of dysesthesia are caused by progressive conditions, meaning they become worse over time.
+Many cases of dysesthesia occur due to progressive conditions, so they often become worse over time.

-Most people with this type of dysesthesia have extremely sensitive skin that does not respond in a normal way to outside stimuli or touch.
-In some cases, loose-fitting clothing or a passing breeze may trigger sensations of pain, burning, or irritation.
+Most people with this type of dysesthesia have sensitive skin that does not respond in the usual way to outside stimuli or touch.
+In some cases, loose-fitting clothes or a passing breeze may trigger sensations of pain, burning, or irritation.

-Occlusal dysesthesia is most commonly a side effect or complication of dental surgeries.
+Occlusal dysesthesia is an uncommon side effect or complication of dental procedures.

-Most people experiencing this of dysesthesia have an unexplained sensation of pain or burning in the mouth or oral structures, including the jaw, tongue, and gums.
+Oral dysesthesia involves an unexplained sensation of pain or burning in the mouth or the oral structures, which include the jaw, tongue, and gums.
 Some doctors call it burning mouth syndrome.

-MS is an autoimmune condition where the body damages or destroys myelin, the layer of protective fatty tissue that allows electrical impulses to pass through.
+MS is an autoimmune condition in which the body damages or destroys myelin, the layer of protective fatty tissue that allows electrical impulses to pass through.

-When myelin damage in minimal, nerve signaling may only be slightly or temporarily impaired.
-But extensive myelin damage can shut down nerve communication altogether, which usually causes intense, long-term pain.
+When myelin damage is minimal, it may only slightly or temporarily impair nerve signaling.
+However, extensive myelin damage can shut down nerve communication altogether, which usually causes intense, long-term pain.

-Anything that causes nerve damage or that damages the nervous system can cause dysesthesia.
+Anything that involves damage to the nerves or nervous system can cause dysesthesia.

 - Lyme disease